Last Updated: May 2026

 I’m American.
 Do I need ESTA?

-Which is harder to get approved?
+Which is harder to get approved — ETIAS or ESTA?

 Neither system has a high rejection rate.
 Both approve the vast majority of applications within minutes.
 The most common reasons for denial in both systems are criminal history, previous immigration violations, or security flags.

-Do children need both?
+Do children need both ETIAS and ESTA?

 Yes — every traveler needs their own authorization regardless of age.
 ETIAS is free for children under 18, while ESTA charges the full $40.27 for all ages.

-Related Articles
+📚 Related Articles

-Disclaimer: This guide is for informational purposes only and does not constitute legal or immigration advice.
+This guide is for informational purposes only and does not constitute legal or immigration advice.
 Always verify the latest requirements at official sources.
-Last updated: March 2026.
+This page contains affiliate links.
+If you purchase through our links, we may earn a commission at no extra cost to you.
+See our privacy policy for details.